 A message pulled from a fortune cookie that leaves you pondering?
 Possibly.
-For me, it’s a maxim I like to share with the financial operations folks at community colleges.
+For me, it’s a maxim I like to share with the financial operations folks at higher education institutions.
 It’s a way to point out the power of all the historical data living in spreadsheets, general ledgers and enrollment records to help them better forecast and fine-tune their budgets.

 The only trick is knowing how to combine and analyze all that information.
 It's not hard; it just requires a new way of thinking.